mimansha009/Study-Timers-Track-Focused-Work-Sessions/README.md

 ##  Project Description

 The "Study Timers" contract allows users to log focused study sessions measured in minutes.
 Each time a user logs a session, it gets recorded on-chain, and a running total of their study time is updated.
-The contract also tracks the global total of all usersâ€™ logged study times.
+The contract also tracks the global total of all usersÃ¢â‚¬â„¢ logged study times.

 ## Project Vision